ccrome/whoismakingnews/content/homepage/data.md

-I avoid cases that are just "materials" cases, involving pictures/videos (those would, unfortunately, be far too many to catalogue) - the cases on which I report relate to actual assaults on children.
-However, if the case involves someone making the materials or if they're either obtaining them from or sending them to minors, obviously the  individuals are also alleged to be committing a crime directly involving a child, so they would be included.
+I avoid cases that are just "materials" cases, involving pictures/videos (those would, unfortunately, be far too many to catalogue) - and I also do not include "sting" cases, where the perpetrator is connecting with an undercover law enforcement officer and never actually is in contact with a child.
+The cases included here relate solely to actual assaults on children in the United States with the reports being published during the study time period.
+Note, however, that if the case involves someone making the materials or if they're either obtaining them from or sending them to minors, obviously the  individuals are also alleged to be committing a crime directly involving a child, so they would be included.